ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/navigation2_with_keepout_filter.md

 Create a new image with a PGM/PNG/BMP format: copy [depot.pgm](https://github.com/ros-navigation/navigation2/blob/main/nav2_bringup/maps/depot.pgm) main map which will be used in a world simulation from a `Nav2` repository to a new `depot_keepout.pgm` file.

 Open `depot_keepout.pgm` in your favourite raster graphics editor (as an example could be taken GIMP editor).
 The lightness of each pixel on the mask means an encoded information for the specific costmap filter you are going to use.
 Color lightness of each pixel belongs to the `[0..255]` range (or `[0..100]` in percent scale), where `0` means black color and `255` - white.
-Another term “darkness” will be understood as the exact opposite of lightness.
+Another term "darkness" will be understood as the exact opposite of lightness.
 In other words `color_darkness = 100% - color_lightness`.

 In the GIMP lightness is expressed through color components value (e.g. `R` in percent scale) and might be set by moving `L` slider in color changing tool: